{{ summaryHeading }}

 Technical Details:

-Power factor symbols and units
+Power factor symbols and result fields

 P Real power doing useful work kW Real power P